The Floyd Rose-Fernandes Connection

 --- some information omitted --- Setup

-Please fill in your desired details regarding Sustainer installation, special wiring, parts settings, etc.
+Please fill in your desired details regarding Sustainer installation, special wiring, hardware setup, etc.

 Once all specifications are finalized, we will inform you of the exact price through the musical instrument store.
 Estimates are free of charge, no matter how many times you request one.
 Also, if you have any questions or specific preferences, please feel free to contact our staff.